base/base/docs/specs/plasma.md

 unless the contract is upgraded.
 A dynamic window mechanism may be explored in the future.

 The contract is deployed behind upgradable proxy so the address can be hardcoded in the rollup config file and does not need to change.
-A future upgrade can support custom resolver functions to be chosen dynamically when a user calls the resolve function.
+A future upgrade can add custom resolver functions to be chosen dynamically when a user calls the resolve function to support other alt DA solutions.

 ## Derivation